Upgrade Service Panel to add circuits

 Adding more outlets to your home?
 You’ll probably want to consider replacing or upgrading your electric service panel

 Many homeowners don’t have enough outlets in their home.
 We have power strips plugged into the wall behind our computer desks and entertainment centers, which give us the opportunity to run the plethora of electronics that we all rely on.
 A single power strip might have a television, a Blueray player, an Apple TV, a speaker system and a phone charger plugged into it all at once, simply due to the fact that the wall only has one outlet installed in it.
+We strongly advise you to upgrade service panel to add circuits.

 What many homeowners don’t realize, however, is that a lack of outlets can be a sign of an outdated electrical system.
 Because many homes were built during a time when people had less electronics and appliances in their houses, these buildings weren’t equipped to power all of the products we utilize today.
 This means that the outlets aren’t the only thing lacking in the home’s electrical system, but that the electrical panel is also out of date.